Quantum clocks are more precise than classical ones: Delay functions, precision, and i.i.d sequences

-\begin{lemma}[The accuracy of a convolution of delay functions is limited by the sum of the accuracies] If a delay function $\tau^{(m)}$ is formed out of the convolution of a sequence of delay functions as in Eq. \ref{eq:delaysequence}, then its accuracy $R\left[\tau^{(m)}\right]$ (Def. \ref{def:accuracydelayfunction}) is upper bounded by the sum of the accuracies of the individual delay functions that form the sequence, i.e.
+\begin{lemma}[The precision of a convolution of delay functions is limited by the sum of the precisions] If a delay function $\tau^{(m)}$ is formed out of the convolution of a sequence of delay functions as in Eq. \ref{eq:delaysequence}, then its precision $R\left[\tau^{(m)}\right]$ (Def. \ref{def:accuracydelayfunction}) is upper bounded by the sum of the precisions of the individual delay functions that form the sequence, i.e.

-where $R_i$ is the accuracy of the $i^{th}$ delay function $\tau_i$ in the sequence.
-Furthermore, this optimal accuracy is achieved if and only if the individual delay functions satisfy
+where $R_i$ is the precision of the $i^{th}$ delay function $\tau_i$ in the sequence.
+Furthermore, this optimal precision is achieved if and only if the individual delay functions satisfy

 or equivalently, that they satisfy

 where $\mu_i$ and $\sigma_i$ are the mean and variance of the $i^{th}$ delay function, Eq. \ref{eq:sequencemoments}.

 \end{lemma}